 Find more information about what to do if you are sick, caring for someone who is sick, or if you have come into contact with someone with COVID-19, at www.cdc.gov/coronavirus/2019-ncov/if-you-are-sick/index.html.

 There are more than one authorized and recommended vaccines to prevent COVID-19 in the United States.
 Find out more about these vaccines at the CDC page here.
 Visit New Jersey's COVID-19 vaccine web page for more state-specific information, including how to get vaccinated or get help getting an appointment.

 How do I stay up to date with accurate information?

 Check for new information as it is published by trusted public health agencies, such as the following:

 - Medline Plus

 What if my job or ability to work is affected?

 The New Jersey Department of Labor & Workforce Development page has information about NJDOL Benefits and the Coronavirus (COVID-19), including details about Earned Sick Leave, Unemployment Insurance, Temporary Disability and Family Leave, and even Workers Compensation.

-The library has many Online Resources, some you can use to access e-books, audiobooks, magazines, movies, TV shows, and music on your smart device/computer; some you can use to do research or learn about certain topics; some you can use for looking into your family history or simply looking through digitized newspapers from years past.
-In addition, we have a new web page on which we link to other (temporarily free) e-book resources, as well as some websites that might be useful to help entertain and educate.
+In addition, the library has many Online Resources, some you can use to access e-books, audiobooks, magazines, movies, TV shows, and music on your smart device/computer; some you can use to do research or learn about certain topics; some you can use for looking into your family history or simply looking through digitized newspapers from years past.
+In addition, early on in this shut-down, we created a new web page on which we link to other (temporarily free) e-book resources, as well as some websites that might be useful to help entertain and educate.